christianarduino/vscode_snakecasetocamelcase/README.md

 # Snake Case to Camel Case VSCode Extensions

-This extension helps you to easily convert the filename from snake case to camel case by writing it in your code.
+This extension helps you to easily convert the filename from snake case to camel case by writing it in your code and viceversa.

 ## Features